JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

 1. Navigate to the title slide that Copilot generated.

+1. Enter the following prompt in the Copilot pane:

-1. Enter *Replace the image on the Title slide with an image of a person sipping a warm cup of tea.* in the Copilot pane.
+    +++Replace the image on the Title slide with an image of a person sipping a warm cup of tea.+++

     > [!NOTE]
     > Feel free to experiment with your own prompt to generate an image  you think would work best for the presentation.
 The more details you provide, the better.